 Below are some examples of my outreach experiences.

-In Fall 2023 I taught a semester-long neurobiology undergraduate course at Taconic Correctional Facility, a women’s prison in New York State, in partnership with Hudson Link and the Columbia Center for Justice.
+Fall 2023 I taught a semester-long neurobiology undergraduate course at Taconic Correctional Facility, a women’s prison in New York State, and fall 2024 I taught the same course at Sing Sing Correctional Facility, a maximum security men’s prison.
+This was in partnership with Hudson Link and the Columbia Center for Justice.

 Dr. Shai Berman and I designed our course to require only paper, pens and ideas, as technology is not allowed in the classroom.